Skip to content

 Legal Assistance in Blackmail

 The blackmail offence, technically called conditional threats with demand of amount or reward, is typified in Art.
-171.2 CP.
+171.2 CP (full text of the article).
 It sanctions whoever, with the intent to obtain an amount of money or any other consideration, threatens another person with revealing or disseminating facts concerning their private life or family relationships even if these are not true.
 The protected legal interest is triple: personal freedom as the capacity to decide without illicit pressures, the honor and privacy of the victim, and the security of patrimonial relations.
 Consolidated Supreme Court case-law has established that the type is consummated by the mere formulation of the conditional threat, without need for the victim to yield to blackmail nor for the demanded payment to materialize.

 The commissive modalities are diverse.
 The threat of revelation of intimate information is the classical modality: disclosure to family members, employers or social networks of facts about sexual orientation, infidelities, reproachable conducts, delicate economic situation or conflictive family matters.
 Sextortion threatens to distribute intimate sexual material (photographs, videos, conversations) voluntarily obtained in consensual relationships or through device hacking.
 The threat of false complaint consists of blackmailing by filing inexistent or exaggerated reports or complaints to obtain economic compensation.
 The threat of revealing business secrets (Art.
 278 CP) operates in labor or unfair-competition contexts.
 The threat with information dissemination through mass media (press, social networks, internet) configures aggravated modality when specific circumstances concur.
 The demanded amount can be monetary, in kind, or consist of sexual favors, in which latter case it concurs with offences against sexual freedom.